 - A keyhole shape, around the areola and down to the breast crease

-Liposuction alone is sometimes used to reduce breast size.
-One advantage is that it leaves little-to-no scarring.
+We sometimes use liposuction to reduce breast size.
+One advantage is that it leaves little to no scarring.
 However, because liposuction removes only fatty tissue, patients must have more fatty than glandular tissue in their breasts.
-Liposuction is also often used on men whose breasts are enlarged.
+We also use liposuction on men whose breasts are enlarged (gynecomastia).

 Recovery from breast reduction surgery

 After breast reduction surgery, patients typically experience soreness, swelling and bruising for several days.
 Bandages are removed after two days and replaced with a surgical bra.
 Physical activity should be limited for one to two weeks, while exercise and other strenuous activity should be avoided for at least four weeks.
 Most patients return to work with a week or two.
 The results of a breast reduction are noticeable immediately after surgery.
 As swelling and bruising subside, the breasts’ appearance improves.
 Scars fade with time and usually cannot be seen when a patient wears a bathing suit or low-cut top.